mayes243/compress-image/README.md

 ## Features

 - Image compression with configurable quality settings.
-- Basic web interface for uploading and compressing images.
+- Web interface for uploading and compressing images.
 - User-friendly interface with the ability to compress another image.

 ## Requirements